VillagerUnknown/BabelFish/README.md

 The Babel Fish can talk to players and, when consumed from a bucket, can provide translations for other species to the player.

+Babel Fish have a small chance to spawn in Rivers and a slightly higher chance to spawn in variations of the Warm Ocean.

 **Structure Hints**

 If a Babel Fish is providing translations to the player, certain mobs might provide hints to structure locations in the world.